oslabs-beta/QueryMock/README.md

 The idea is that while the backend is under construction, you would replace useQuery with mockQuery(), so that when your database is set up, you can swap them back and already know how everything will render on the page.</p>
 ​
 <h3><b>Importing The Method</b></h3>
-In every page that you are running a GraphQL search and using the useQuery method, import Query Mock at the top of the page</p>
+In every page that you are running a GraphQL search and using the useQuery method, import QueryMock at the top of the page</p>
 ​
 <code>import al from '[your file path]/Query_Mock</code>
 <br>​